ktroyan/PersonalizedLLM/DataScraping/README.md

 | review_rating 	| value of the target output; here ``review_rating`` is the target output but it could be a different one	|

 For now, we do not perform prompt engineering to find a suitable prompt template to wrap the input data.
+Hence, the general input field within a sample currently contains a dummy string "HERE PUT PROMPT".

 #### **For TA_final_dataset_EN_3K.csv in its LaMP version**